Update: ‘Chrysler Pacifica Electric,’ ‘Maxus MIFA 9,’ and ‘Mini Urbanaut’ sections updated.

 The JE van is Morris Commercial’s first product (not to be confused with MG Motor, MG Commercial is a British brand revived in November 2019 by European and British investors and led by Dr. Qu Li).
 The Morris JE, a 1950’s Morris J-Type-inspired van, will retail for about GBP 60,000 (lease options will also be available).
-The company has said on its social media page that it will begin accepting deposits in the coming months, with customer deliveries planned at the end of the year.
+On its Facebook page in February 2022, the company said that it would open order books later this year, but there is no clarity on when customer deliveries would begin.

-Salient features of the JE include 200 miles (320 km) of range, 1 tonne of payload, 80 percent fast charge in 30 minutes, and a carbon fiber body construction.
+Salient features of the JE include 200 miles (320 km) of range, 1 tonne of payload, 80 percent fast charge in 30 minutes, and a carbon-fiber body construction.
 The Morris JE van will be exported globally after the initial launch in the UK.
-Morris Commercial expressed intent to built a pickup truck, campervan, and minibus applications on the JE’s platform, while detailing the vehicle back in November 2019.
+Morris Commercial expressed intent to build a pickup truck, campervan, and minibus applications on the JE’s platform, while detailing the vehicle back in November 2019.

 China’s Dongfeng Group’s high-end EV brand Voyah (‘Lantu’ in Chinese) unveiled its second product at the 2021 Guangzhou Auto Show (19-28 Nov 2021), an electric Minivan called the Voyah Dreamer.
 The luxury MPV was shown in a comfort-oriented, luxurious four-seat configuration.
-Voyah has not announced any details about the Dreamer’s battery but has said the MPV will do 0-100 km/h (0-62 mph) in 5.9 seconds.
+The MPV will do 0-100 km/h (0-62 mph) in 5.9 seconds.

-The Voyah Dreamer features a fully digital instrument cluster, a large touch-operated central display, and a large touch-operated passenger display ahead of the front seats.
-For the rear-seat occupants, it includes features like reclining rear seats with wing-type headrests and large leg rests, perforated leather upholstery, fold-out tray tables, and Xiaomi TV.
+The new electric minivan features a fully digital instrument cluster, a large central touchscreen, and a large touchscreen passenger display ahead of the front seats.
+The rear-seat occupants get reclining seats with wing-type headrests, large leg rests, perforated leather upholstery, fold-out tray tables, and Xiaomi TV.

 Maxus MIFA 9

-Zeekr plans to launch a new EV every year, and in 2023, it will start exporting cars to Europe.
+Zeekr plans to launch a new EV every year, and in 2023, it will reportedly start exporting cars to Europe.
 This will be key for Zeekr, which wants to sell 650,000 units annually by 2025.
-New Zeekr products ride on the SEA (Sustainable Experience Architecture), which should help the company maintain its timeline of launching a new EV every year, and compete with global offerings in features and specifications.
-We should know more about the Zeekr 002 in the coming months.
+Zeekr products ride on the SEA (Sustainable Experience Architecture), which should help the company maintain its timeline of launching a new EV every year and compete with global offerings in features and specifications.
+We should know more about the 002 in the coming months.

 Hyundai Staria FCEV